Powerful Republican lobbying group comes to Vancouver to strategize with oil industry

 This is the first of a special three-part series on what was said and heard at the Summit.

-Christopher Guith, vice president of policy for the U.S. Chamber of Commerce's Institute for 21st Century Energy, addressed the small group of oil industry representatives at the oil and gas summit at the Four Seasons Hotel in downtown Vancouver.
+Christopher Guith, vice president of policy for the U.S. Chamber of Commerce's Institute for 21st Century Energy, addressed a small group of oil industry representatives at the oil and gas summit at the Four Seasons Hotel in downtown Vancouver.

 Matt Koch, vice president for Oil Sands and Arctic Issues, was originally slated to speak at the event.
 Koch, who worked in the George W. Bush administration and at the American Petroleum Institute, had to cancel on short notice.

 The U.S. Chamber of Commerce, described by The Economist as “the most muscular business lobby group in Washington”, is one of the largest Republican lobbying groups.
 Conservative commentator Glenn Beck recently held a telethon on its behalf, touting the Chamber as his ideological ally.
-Through its state chapter, the U.S. Chamber of Commerce recently poured $4.7 million into Wisconsin to support Republican governor Scott Walker, who recently emerged victorious from his recall race.

 Also present was EPRINC president Lucian Pugliaresi, a former energy lobbyist whose company, LPI Consulting, was registered as a foreign agent due to consulting work the firm has done for countries such as Saudi Arabia and Venezuela.